 Do Not Book Activities Through a Hotel

-Upon arrival, the hotel front desk associate will point you to the concierge desk.
+Upon arrival, the hotel front desk associate will likely point you to the concierge desk.
 Here you can book activities and tours throughout the island.
-I strongly urge you to not book activities through your hotel if you’re looking to save money.
+However, keep in mind that this might not be the best route if you are trying to stick to a budget.

 Skip the Rental Car